Adyen/adyen-dotnet-api-library/README.md

 ## Requirements
 * Adyen API Library supports .net standard 2.0
-* In order for Adyen API Library to support local terminal api certificate validation the application should be set to .net core 2.1 and above or .net framework 4.6.1 and above
+* In order for Adyen API Library to support local terminal api certificate validation the application should be set to .net core 2.1 and above or .net framework 4.6.1 and above.

 ## Installation
 * Simply download and restore nuget packages